 Philippe has to let go of Driss after he overhears a conversation about his cousin’s problematic situation.
 Realizing that Driss has to support his family, Philippe releases him from his job.
 He hires new caretakers, but none can replace Driss’ charming and high-spirited nature.
 Philippe descends into melancholy and stops caring about himself.

 Yvonne informs Driss about Philippe’s situation, and he comes back to reinvigorate the man’s life.
 Driss knows that Philippe’s reluctance to meet Eleonore stems from his insecurities and decides to finish his incomplete quest.
 He manages to do so in a garb of surprise, translating into hearty contentment for both of them.
-On the other hand, Driss’ experience while working with Philippe enables him to land a decent job and lead his life without various hassles.
+On the other hand, Driss’s experience while working with Philippe enabled him to land a decent job and lead his life without various hassles.

 In essence, this film covers a range of emotions by supplanting itself on a beautiful journey of life and friendship.
 It tackles sensitive issues of disability, autonomy, and the abstract essence of life quite effectively.
 What is required to lead a life of contentment?
 Perhaps this film might hold the key to the complex answers.
 The fact that the real-life Philippe Pozzo di Borgo and Abdel Sellou are still close friends exemplifies that any relationship can last long if dealt with innocence and kindness.